stadium-software/repeater-datagrid/customisable-page-size.md

 [{"text":"5","value":"5"},{"text":"10","value":"10"},{"text":"20","value":"20"},{"text":"50","value":"50"},{"text":"100","value":"100"}]
 ```

+## Change Event Handler

-7. Add a *Change* event handler to the *DropDown* control
+1. Add a *Change* event handler to the *DropDown* control

 ![](images/SettableChangeEvent.png)

-8. Drag a "State" type into the event handler
+2. Drag a "State" type into the event handler
-9. Set the *Value* property of the type
+3. Set the *Value* property of the type

 ```javascript
 {